kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 - When a call to target API times out.

 For more details, see [Status codes for errors returned by Application Gateway](https://github.com/kyma-project/kyma/blob/release-2.8/components/central-application-gateway/README.md#status-codes-for-errors-returned-by-application-gateway).

-## Eventing

-### NATS upgraded to 2.9.0

-In Kyma 2.8, we upgraded the Eventing stack to NATS 2.9.0.

-For more details on this version, see the official [NATS 2.9.0 release notes](https://docs.nats.io/release-notes/whats_new#server-release-v2.9.0).

 ## Observability